makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Tell me your name."

-The ringtail smiled.
+Amber smiled.
 It was a soft and kind smile, open and honest.
 "Amber."

 "I'm not going to wake up to a different name, am I?"